Inventua/nucleus-core/Documentation/Setup and Configuration/Linux.md

 Example:
 <kbd>sudo bash ./nucleus-install.sh --zipfile Nucleus.1.3.0.0.Install.zip --target-directory /home/services/nucleus-production</kbd>

-5. Test your installation.
+6. Once you have completed this process, [run the setup wizard](/getting-started/#setup-wizard).
-Use a device with a web browser to test your site.
-You will need the IP address of your server, or its host name.
+Use the IP address of your server, or its host name.
 By default, Nucleus is configured to use http on port 5000.

 ```
 http://host-name:5000